 Meet our family adult care manager:

-Katarzyna has been a Registered Manager for 5 years and always ensures Strathfield Gardens provide high-quality individual care in a supportive and engaging environment so all our residents can live happy and fulfilling lives.
+Katarzyna (Kasia) was a Registered Manager for 5 years and was promoted to Supported Living Service Operations Manager in late 2021.
+She always ensures Strathfield Gardens provide high-quality individual care in a supportive and engaging environment so all our residents can live happy and fulfilling lives.
 She enjoys spending time with her family and travelling.

 Here’s what Kasia has to say:

 ‘I believe the key to running a successful care home lies in leading by example.
 I am a very hands-on Manager, and pride myself on knowing each of my residents and their families personally’.

 Our care transition plan: from childhood to adulthood

 We provide care in London and Essex that runs from childhood through to adulthood.
 To ensure our service users continue to thrive, we have developed a transition plan to support the children we care for ease into life as an adult when they turn 18, whether they choose to live in one of our supported living units or at our Barking adult residential care home.